rmrk-team/evm-nestable-demo/README.md

 ## The Black Death - Burn NFTs at different hierarchy levels

-It has been a florid period since the 2 kings have put to govern their kingdoms, but as we already know nothig goes right forever.
+It has been a florid period since the 2 kings have put to govern their kingdoms, but as we already know nothing goes right forever.
-It was the year 1346 when a soldier, just came back from an exploration mission, died becasue of the bubonic plague :skull:
+It was the year 1346 when a soldier, just came back from an exploration mission, died because of the bubonic plague. :skull:
 After seeing the body of the unlucky man (still alive) the King One decided to **move it away** from the second army and take him to the palace in order to observe the problem closer and try to find a solution.

 ![alt text](images/Nestable_demo_hierarchy_burn_1.png)